eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 ## Authorization

 All requests to HTTPS endpoints should use the `Authorization` header to include an authorization token.
-The semantics of such tokens are not part of these specifications.
+The semantics of such tokens are not part of this specification.
 The `Authorization` HTTP header is optional if the [=Connector=] does not require authorization.

 ## Schemas & Contexts